sanderslab/magellanmapper/README.md

 ## Run MagellanMapper

+MagellanMapper consists of a graphical user interface (GUI), command-line interface (CLI), and application programming interface (API) for Python programmatic access.
+Here we introduce using the GUI, and the [CLI docs](docs/cli.md) can be referenced for scripting.

 ### Using the standalone package

 - **Mac**: launch MagellanMapper from LaunchPad, or double-click on the MagellanMapper app